Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: S --translation discreteness

 \subsection{Positive examples}

-Here we motivate the upcoming construction of HHG structures that are not $\s$--translation discrete by discussing some well-known HHGs.
+Here we show that some well-known HHG structures are $\s$--translation discrete.

 As observed by Bowditch in \cite[Lem.~2.2]{bowditch:tight} (or by Proposition~\ref{prop:undistorted}), acylindrical actions on a hyperbolic spaces are translation discrete (positive translation lengths are uniformly bounded away from zero).
 Together with \cite[Thm~14.3]{behrstockhagensisto:hierarchically:1}, this shows that if $(G,\s)$ is an HHG and $S\in\mathfrak S$ is the unique $\nest$--maximal element, then $\tau_S(g)$ is uniformly bounded below for $g\in G$ satisfying $\vbig(g)=\{S\}$.
 This falls short of $\s$--translation discreteness, but motivates the following terminology from \cite{durhamhagensisto:boundaries}.

-We say that $(G,\s)$ is \emph{hierarchically acylindrical} if, for all $U\in\mathfrak S$, the action of $\Stab_G(U)=\{g\in G : gU=U\}$ on $\mathcal CU$ factors through an acylindrical action, i.e., the image of $\Stab_G(U)\to\isom(\mathcal CU)$ acts acylindrically on $\mathcal CU$.
+\begin{definition} An action of a group $G$ on a metric space $X$ \emph{factors through an acylindrical action} if the image of $G\to\isom X$ acts acylindrically on $X$.